Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Results

 The plots so far show that our method is able to identify anomalies relative to \textit{common} SN classes when using full light curves.
 However, what is often more important for large scale surveys is identifying anomalies in real-time so that we can prioritise which transients should receive follow-up observations.
-We have made similar ROC curves to figures \ref{fig:DNN_ROC_curves} and \ref{fig:Bazin_ROC_curves} for every time-step since trigger instead of over the full light curve.
-We summarise these for the SNIa models as a plot of the Area Under the Curve of each class as a function of time since trigger in Figure \ref{fig:AUC_vs_time}.
-We can see that the AUC increases with time since trigger and plateaus around 25 days since trigger, which is often close to the end of the transient phase of most SNe Ia.
-The Bazin model clearly performs much better than the DNN model of SNIa at identifying anomalies (except for kilonovae) at all times, where we assume SNe Ia as the reference class.
+We have made similar precision-recall curves to figures \ref{fig:DNN_PR_curves} and \ref{fig:Bazin_PR_curves} for every time-step since trigger instead of over the full light curve.
+We summarise these for the SNIa models as a plot of the area under the precision-recall curve (AUCPR) of each class as a function of time since trigger in Figure \ref{fig:AUCPR_vs_time}.
+The AUCPR increases with time since trigger and plateaus around 25 days since trigger, which is often close to the end of the transient phase of most SNe Ia.
+The Bazin model clearly performs much better than the DNN model of SNIa at identifying anomalies (except for kilonovae) at all times, where we assume SNIa as the reference class.

 We have decisively shown that the Bazin models of the common SN classes are significantly better at identifying anomalies than the DNN models.
 In Appendix \ref{sec:Appendix_DNN_vs_Bazin}, we highlight that the poor performance of the DNN compared to the Bazin model is because it is too flexible at predicting light curves; and after being trained on one class, it is still able to accurately predict fluxes in a different class of transients.
 The DNN model is actually better at predicting the future fluxes of transients within a trained class, but is also able to predict the future fluxes of transients from different classes well.
 While this flexibility allows for good flux predictions, it is not good for anomaly detection.
 Future work should look at developing a better DNN model that penalises flux predictions from anomalous transients while rewarding flux predictions from the trained class.
-The remaining plots in this Section and Section \ref{fig:real_data_Bazin_parameters} use the Bazin framework instead of the DNN.
+The remaining plots in this section and \S\ref{sec:application_to_real_ztf_data} use the Bazin framework instead of the DNN.